Going True Green

 Having an already dry towel in the Dryer with wet clothes will help absorb the moisture out of the air inside the dryer, thus helping to dry clothes in less time.
 This action doesn't take much and when you start adding up the minutes saved each time the dryer runs, money is also saved.
 Especially when there is a moisture sensor inside the Dryer.
 This moisture sensor feature can save 15% alone and with the large dry bath towel also being used the savings will be even greater.

 So each time the Dryer is done, remove the clothes and then toss the Dry Default towel back into the Dryer for the next load.
-You can also read all the details to saving money, energy, and earth with electric and gas clothes dryers at this Link to our EnergyHotwire website.
+You can also read all the details to saving money, energy, and earth with electric and gas clothes dryers at additional Going True Green blog posts and with GoingTrueGreen membership.

 ...And then there is using a clothes line outside in the fresh air to dry your clothes.
 Remember that sustainable way?
 Many people in the world still use them!